Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Marketing Funnel

-This means in the awareness stage of your marketing funnel you may talk about social media, google ads, and other forms of awareness building.
+This means in the awareness stage of your marketing funnel you may talk about social media, Google Ads, and other forms of awareness building.

-A good marketing funnel will detail out basic activities that should be carried out at each stage of the funnel for your user persona.
+A good marketing funnel will detail basic activities that should be carried out at each stage of the funnel for your user persona.

 Think of it as a marketing funnel on steroids!
 It’s a much stronger and more powerful document than just your basic marketing funnel or marketing plan.